germal/OpenCVB/README.md

     Multiple Document Interface – application and seems the share the inconveniences.
 However, click the main form and all the options will conveniently reappear.

+20. With multiple tasks for camera, user interface, and algorithm, there is no guarantee that all 4 images are for the same instant.
+However, the left and right destination images are for the same iteration.
+Room for improvement: sync the presentation of the RGB and RGB Depth images like the dst1 and dst2 images.